tiborhajszan/project_robofriends/README.md

 ## Technologies Used

 - **React**: JavaScript library for building user interfaces with reusable UI components.
-- **CSS**: Styling language used to create a visually appealing and responsive design.
+- **CSS**: Webpage styling language for creating visually appealing and responsive design.
 - **RoboHash API**: A public API used to generate robot images based on a unique identifier.

 ## License